mattallty/muguet/README.md

  - **Setup routing**

-If you are using [boot2docker](http://boot2docker.io/) you must add a routing rule to redirect the packets to the *boot2docker* VM.
+If you are using [boot2docker](http://boot2docker.io/) you must add a routing rule to redirect packets to the *boot2docker* VM.

 ```
 $ sudo route -n add 172.17.0.0/16 `boot2docker ip`